liubquanti-frk/TelegramTv/README.md

 the way its happining in the app is by using two classes that have accses to the telegram client the two classes are `chatAggregator` and `messageAggregator`

-The chats aggregator uses the client.LoadChats() function to to request chatPositionUpdates from telegram Sets a updateListner for ChatPositionUpdates and emits the chatPosition to the chatsPositionUpdates flow. a chat flow maps the chatsPositionUpdates flow to chat id and reduces duplicates.
+The chats aggregator uses the client.LoadChats() function (from TDLIB) to to request chatPositionUpdates from telegram.
+Then sets a updateListner for ChatPositionUpdates and emits the chatPosition to the chatsPositionUpdates flow. a chat flow maps the chatsPositionUpdates flow to chat id and reduces duplicates.

 ```

 updates and sets updateListner for ChatPositionUpdates
 and emits the chatPosition to the chatsPositionUpdates flow.
 then the chatsPostion
 class ChatsAggregator(private val client: TelegramClient) {